Shynixn/BlockBall/docs/wiki/docs/game.md

 ### Setting the ball spawnpoint

-Left-click the location where you want the ball to spawn.
-Then execute the command below.
+Move to the location where you want the ball to spawn.
+The current location of your player is used as a value when you execute the ``/blockball location`` sub command.
+Execute the command below.

 ```
-/blockball select game1 ball
+/blockball location game1 ball
 ```

 ### Enable the game